Marambii/Credible-Sounds/README.md

 ## solution
  I am making A web application that uses HTML, CSS and Javascript to Browse instruments, their price, specifications{details} and etc. I am using a local JSON file as my API.
 One can also buy those instruments .

+## How does it work
+1.One can check availabe instruments .
+2.you could add them to a cart and delete items from the cart if you change your mind.
+3.The buy now button works to alert the user that they have purchased and can call the supplier for delivery

 ## Canvas